2024-2025

 Outcomes & Impact

-Sources: Mixpanel, Google Analytics, Atlas Metrics Customer Success Team.
+Sources: Mixpanel, Maze, Atlas Metrics Customer Success Team.

 Key Learnings